 KC keypads adapted the capacitive arrangement to produce a conductive switch.
 Here there is no Z portion of the leaf spring.
 The centre of the leaf makes contact with a metal bar resembling a jumper, and the outer extent of the leaf appears to be able to flex downwards to provide overtravel.
 These are not marked with a patent.
 While they have standard keycaps, these switches have not been observed in a full keyboard, being observed only from keypads.

 Keyboards with “Golden Touch” written on the PCB have been found going back as far as 1983.
 These keyboards have model numbers that begin “KM” instead of “KS”.
 There seems to be little if any difference between the two types in terms of the switch mechanism.
-These keyboards are only known from Fortune Systems machines, and they do feature a metal mounting plate with discrete guide shaft modules for the plungers.
+These keyboards are only known from Fortune Systems machines, and they feature a metal mounting plate with discrete guide shaft modules for the plungers instead of the unified moulded plunger assembly.
 Further, the types observed so far all appear to be Micro Switch mount, with thick plastic keycaps similar to Micro Switch’s.
 No-one else seems to have noticed this or checked.

 KM keyboards also include patent US 4090229 on the label on the PCB, which is the patent associated with but not written on KS keyboards; they also list the capacitive circuit patent US 3750113.